 Debt Management reviews legislative referrals at the request of the Office of Intergovernmental Relations.
 It is important that bills bearing on the City's ability to access the capital markets are tracked through the legislative process to ensure that the City's position is expressed to members of the State Legislature or Congress.
-Various Federal tax reform legislation proposals are periodically considered and debated, such as the taxability of corporate dividends, flat tax and elimination of tax exemption on municipal bonds.
+Various Federal tax reform legislation proposals are periodically considered and debated, such as the taxability of corporate dividends, flat tax, and elimination of tax exemption on municipal bonds.
 These proposals, if enacted, could result in higher borrowing costs for the City.

-It is also important for the City to monitor regulatory changes proposed by governmental agencies such as the IRS, the Securities and Exchange Commission ("SEC") and the Municipal Securities Rule Making Board ("MSRB"), as well as industry organizations such as the National Association of Bond Lawyers ("NABL"), the National Federation of Municipal Analysts ("NFMA"), the National Association of State Auditors, Comptrollers and Treasurers ("NASACT") and the Government Finance Officers Association ("GFOA").
+It is also important for the City to monitor regulatory changes proposed by governmental agencies such as the Internal Revenue Service ("IRS"), the Securities and Exchange Commission ("SEC") and the Municipal Securities Rule Making Board ("MSRB"), as well as industry organizations such as the National Association of Bond Lawyers ("NABL"), the National Federation of Municipal Analysts ("NFMA"), the National Association of State Auditors, Comptrollers and Treasurers ("NASACT") and the Government Finance Officers Association ("GFOA").

-The Deputy Director of Finance for the Treasury Division is Vice Chair of the Government Finance Officers Association of the United States and Canada (GFOA) Debt Committee and actively participates in several task forces and working groups to review pending federal legislation and regulations which impact the ability of the City to issue and administer tax-exempt debt.
-Current work includes review of the Electronic Municipal Market Access System (EMMA), modifications to IRS record retention requirements, and development of disclosure guidelines and a disclosure checklist.
+The Assistant Director of Finance is Vice Chair of the Government Finance Officers Association of the United States and Canada (GFOA) Debt Committee and actively participates in several task forces and working groups to review pending federal legislation and regulations, which impact the ability of the City to issue and administer tax-exempt debt.
+Current work includes comments on proposed changes to SEC Rule 15c2-12 and comments on Build America Bonds (BABs).